nickmckay/LiPD-utilities/R/README.md

 `queryTs`:

-This function returns the **index numbers** of entries that match your expression.
+This function returns the **index numbers** of objects that match your expression.

 `filterTs`:

-This function returns the **actual data** of entries that match your expression.
+This function returns the **actual data** of objects that match your expression.